-On Sunday, Paula brought me a copy of my book to sign, plus these amazing photos of Morris, and of her father, which helped me piece together even more of who he was and how they served.
-Morris Greenberg was born in 1917 to a family of Romanian Jewish immigrants.
+Her uncle, Morris Greenberg, was born in 1917 to a family of Romanian Jewish immigrants.
 He worked as a tie cutter in Toronto, lived on Oxford Street, and had an older, married sister Rose, who lived in Winnipeg.
-His younger brother Irving, Paula’s father, served first with the 48th Highlanders, and then went active and served overseas in England with the same regiment, the Royals.
+His younger brother Irving, Paula’s father, served with the 48th Highlanders, and then went overseas to England where he was transfered to the same regiment as Morris, the Royals.

-The night of August 18, 1942, Greenberg and his men climbed on board the vessels that would take them across the English Channel, stealthily they hoped, to the pebbled beach of Dieppe, France; the town had been under German control for the last two years.
+The night of August 18, 1942, Greenberg and his men climbed on board the vessels that would take them across the English Channel.
+It was supposed to be done stealthily.
+The target?
+The pebbled beach of Dieppe, France, where the town had been under German control for the last two years.